scripsi/scripsi.uk/docs/science/geology/legomometer.md

 There are plenty of ways in which this project could be extended, though. *ObsPy* can be used to detect when peaks in the trace go above a certain threshold level, making it possible to automatically count the frequency of vibration events.
 It would be interesting to see how these events are affected by bus timetable changes, local diversions, seasonal changes in traffic etc.

 It would also be nice to see if measurements could be compared from different points within the building to see how the vibrations vary with height or distance from the road.
-To do that reliably might take a bit of Lego redesign, because at the moment it is too easy to displace the counterweight and magnets when moving the device around, and that will have an effect on the magnitude of electrical signals from the coil.
+To do that reliably might take a bit of Lego redesign, because at the moment it is too easy to displace the counterweight and magnet when moving the device around, and that will have an effect on the magnitude of electrical signals from the coil.

 Finally, different types and sizes of vehicle may cause different magnitudes and durations of vibration, and it would be interesting to try and measure these differences.
 The newer, bigger hybrid buses with heavy batteries in them certainly seem to make the building shudder more as they pass, but it would be good to demonstrate that.